codership/documentation/galeracluster/source/log.rst

 - :ref:`wsrep_debug <wsrep_debug>`: This parameter enables debugging information for the database server logs.

-  .. note:: **Warning**: In addition to useful debugging information, this parameter also causes the database server to print authentication information, (i.e., passwords) to the error logs.
+  .. warning:: In addition to useful debugging information, this parameter also causes the database server to print authentication information, (i.e., passwords) to the error logs.
 Don't enable it in production environments as it's a security vulnerability.

 You can enable these through the ``my.cnf`` configuration file.
 The excerpt below is an example of these options and how they are enabled: